erkannt/lgbtq-roma-sinti-action-group/content/news/index.md

 Join us on 14th November at 12.30pm at Outhouse at 105 Capel Street.
 Lunch & refreshments provided.

+To learn more about the research, find out more [here](/what-we-do/research)!

 #### Galway Pride with GTM
 <img src="/galway-pride.jpg" width=300/>

 In August, the National Action Group for LGBTI+ Traveller and Roma Rights proudly walked with Galway Traveller Movement in Galway's Pride Parade.
 It was a proud moment to see so many engaged staff members of GTM and more allies to LGBTI+ Traveller and Roma from the Traveller community walk for Pride and to champion LGBTI+ Traveller & Roma.
 Leaving from city hall, our walk down to Fr.
 Burke Park was accompanied by cheers and great support from spectators.
 Let's continue to celebrate diversity in the LGBTI+ communinity and Ireland.

 #### Sligo Pride Panel on LGBTI+ Journeys in the Traveller Community
 <img src="/sligo-pride.jpg" width=300/>